 If you receive treatment from multiple doctors, make sure that all of your medical providers are aware of your pain medication regimen.
 Your pain medication needs may change during the course of your treatment.
 You should keep a log detailing the type and amount of pain medication that you are taking as well as its effect in controlling your pain.
 By sharing this information with your doctor or nurse, you can work together to create a pain relief regimen that works for you.

-Can I Become Addicted to Narcotic Pain Medications?
+Can I Become Addicted to Narcotic Pain Relievers Or Medications?

 The risk of narcotic addiction is very small when the medication is used under medical supervision to treat chronic pain.
 Most people who use narcotics to treat prolonged pain express fears about addiction.
 You may even have friends or family that voice concerns about addiction.
 Much of the fear concerning the use of narcotics for pain management comes from a misunderstanding about what constitutes addiction.
 The truth is that drug addiction is not the norm and you should not let fear stop you from using these medications to relieve your pain.